• Skip to primary navigation

 Author: MaryAnne

-Creamy & bright vegan pesto pasta with bold and nuanced flavor from juicy roasted tomatoes, cheesy nutritional yeast, and crunchy walnuts.
+This creamy and bright vegan pesto pasta has bold and nuanced flavor from juicy roasted tomatoes, cheesy nutritional yeast, aromatic basil, and toasted walnuts.
 Ready in just 30 minutes for an easy and healthy weeknight meal!

 Print Recipe Pin Recipe